lrdj/goodlookslikethis/_posts/2025-10-10-what-facilitators-know.md

 ---
 layout: 2023/post
 title: What facilitators know
 subtitle: Meg Bolger asked one question.
-A hundred and fifty-seven practitioners answered.
+A hundred and fifty-seven practitioners answered (so I collated what they said and dropped it here).
 hero_image: /i/facilitation.jpg
 intro: >
   <a href="https://www.linkedin.com/in/megbolger/">Meg Bolger</a> put a single question into a LinkedIn thread: what's one random-but-impactful piece of advice you'd give a new facilitator?
 One hundred and fifty-seven people answered.
 So I saved the whole thing.